Anxious Pelvis Clinic is a treatment space for pelvic healing in Denver, Colorado

 I then pursed a Pelvic Sex Counseling Certificate from Pelvic Global Academy.
 The tools and skills from this training allow me to address more of the biopsychosocial elements of your sexual health.
 My approach to care is not your average pelvic floor therapy.
 If it applies to you, we may be focusing on more sex counseling techniques to help you combat feelings of shame, address your sexual desire + arousal, know your needs/wants/preferences, and have the skills to communicate it all.

-I’m also a Certified Sexuality OT.
+I’m also a Certified Sexuality OT from the Institute for Sex and Occupational Therapy.
 This means, that as an occupational therapist, I have additional training in addressing sex with my patients that is specific to my occupational therapy lens.

 Inclusive, Holistic, Specialized Care —